Paso Robles in San Luis Obispo County, California — The American West (Pacific Coastal)

 Carnegie Library

 Location.
 35° 37.57′ N, 120° 41.404′ W. Marker is in Paso Robles, California, in San Luis Obispo County.
-Marker can be reached from the intersection of 12th Street and Park Street, on the left when traveling west.
+It can be reached from the intersection of 12th Street and Park Street, on the left when traveling west.
 The marker is on the front wall to the left of the entryway of the building.
 The building is in the middle of the city park between 11th and 12th and between Spring and Pine Streets.
 Touch for map.
 Marker is at or near this postal address: 800 12th Street, Paso Robles CA 93446, United States of America.
 Touch for directions.

 Also see . . .
+Carnegie Library, Paso Robles.
+Wikipedia entry:

-1. Carnegie Library, Paso Robles.
 City Park, part of the original townsite of Paso Robles and donated to the city by two of its founders, J. and D. Blackburn, provides the setting for the Paso Robles Carnegie building.
 The Classical Revival library, of rosy brick with gray stone trim, surrounded by large old valley oaks and magnolias, exemplifies the Carnegie "temple in a park."
 The building was added to the National Register of Historic Places in 1998.
-Wikipedia entry (Submitted on December 3, 2012, by James King of San Miguel, California.)
+(Submitted on December 3, 2012, by James King of San Miguel, California.)

-Photographed By James King, December 1, 2012
+Photographed by James King, December 1, 2012

 5. Paderewski Monument